mmbdtp/2022/seq-analysis/installing.md

 ### Some guidance on getting Jupyter notebooks up and running
 *This is for future reference, and is not covered in this course.*

-Installing and controlling R and jupyter notebooks through conda is a much easier than installing it natively.
-I give a full explanation at the end as to why I do this way, but here's the method to start with.
+You can Install and control R and jupyter notebooks through `conda`.

-You can naturally change the name of the conda env (I used mapdemo here) to anything you like.
+You can naturally change the name of the `conda env` (I used mapdemo here) to anything you like.
 I use mamba here to speed up the install process.
 I highly recommend mamba!
 I explain mamba in more detail here.

-The first mamba install line is to install jupyter notebook, the second is for R, the R kernel for jupyter and common R packages dplyr and ggplot.
-The third mamba install line is for more specific R packages I want to use.
+The first mamba install line is to install `jupyter` notebook, the second is for `R`, the `R` kernel for `jupyter` and common `R` packages `dplyr` and `ggplot`.
+The third `mamba` install line is for more specific `R` packages I want to use.

 ```
 conda create -n mapdemo mamba